This is Janet Hankins. I cannot even imagine launching Kuel Life without her story.

 KUEL LIFE: And last but definitely NOT least: What are the top three things on your bucket list?

 JANET: Travel, travel, and travel.
-There are elements I include in travel that could be their own bucket list item, such as learning other languages; but, in the end, it all comes back to experiencing other cultures, including the language, but also the food and drink, the lifestyle, the daily activities, the landscape, etc.
+There are elements I include in travel that could be their own bucket list item, such as learning other languages; but, in the end, it all comes back to experience other cultures, including the language, but also the food and drink, the lifestyle, the daily activities, the landscape, etc.